fluentverification/stamina/README.md

 | State "prefetching" (threading) | TBD                     | TBD                         |
 | State ownership by value        | TBD                     | TBD                         |

 Please note these dates are "pre-releases".
-While they are probably production ready, we intend to extensively test them before "final" releases for each feature, which could take some months.
+While they will probably be production ready by that date, we intend to extensively test them before "final" releases for each feature, which could take some months.

 ## STAMINA/PRISM